Zapper-fi/protocol/docs/api-intro/human-readable-transactions.md

 ### Example Use Case: Transaction History

 Let's say you want to show users their onchain transactions in a human-readable format with network and app information.
-Start by passing `addresses` for the user then return `processedDescription`, `network`, and the `app` object with the fields `name` and `imgUrl`.
+Start by passing `addresses` for the user.
+Then return `processedDescription`, `network`, and the `app` object with the fields `name` and `imgUrl`.

-#### Example Variables
+#### Example Variable

 ```json
 {